Managing the Modern NOC: 10 Tips to Improve Performance and Efficiency This Year

 Once you’ve established a tiered operational structure and meaningful performance metrics, you can create a data-driven staffing plan.

-Assigning each engineer to a tier helps you keep track of how many employees you have at each skill level, while metrics help you identify key areas and times where you are short on staff.
+Assigning each engineer to a tier helps you keep track of the number of employees you have at each skill level, while metrics help you identify key areas and times when you are short on staff.

 Together, this data can help you identify: